tdwg/ac/docs/termlist.md

 		</tr>
 		<tr>
 			<td>Notes</td>
-			<td>See also Reviewer Comments for the distinction between Comments and Reviewer Comments.</td>
+			<td>See also Reviewer Comments for the distinction between Comments and Reviewer Comments.
+See also the entry for ac:commenterLiteral and the section Namespaces, Prefixes and Term Names in the Audubon Core Term List document for discussion of the rationale for separate terms taking URI values from those taking Literal values where both are possible.
+Normal practice is to use the same Label if both are provided.
+Labels have no effect on information discovery and are only suggestions.</td>
 		</tr>
 	</tbody>
 </table>